-Parties to resume campaigns after Nigeria poll postponement, president warns against skullduggery
+Army to be 'ruthless' against tampering in Nigeria's postponed vote: Buhari

 The election has been fought over Buhari’s handling of the economy amid fragile growth and growing unemployment as the country recovers from a recession in 2016.
 Rising insecurity, notably in regions under attack by Boko Haram and other Islamist militants, is also a big worry.

-Buhari said anyone trying to interfere or intimidate voters would face a tough response.
+APC chairman Adams Oshiomhole told his party’s meeting that INEC chairman Mahmood Yakubu Oshiomhole had been mistaken in halting campaigning.

-“I want to warn anybody who thinks he has enough influence in his locality to lead a body of thugs to snatch boxes or disarm the voting system, he will do it at the expense of his own life,” the president said.
+The opposition PDP also said it would get back on the campaign trail.
+It rejected the commission’s decision on campaigns, which a PDP statement said was “directly in conflict with the provision of the Electoral Act and is not backed by any other law in our country”.

-Additional reporting by Paul Carsten, Aaron Ross, Camillus Eboh; Writing by James Macharia and Alexis Akwagyiram
+Additional reporting by Paul Carsten, Aaron Ross, Camillus Eboh; Writing by James Macharia and Alexis Akwagyiram; Editing by Alison Williams